 We help teens to:

-Evaluation data of the research supporting this program shows promising results.
+Evaluation of the research data that supports this program shows promising results.

 OhioHealth conducted a randomized controlled trial with 600 participants to test the efficacy of the program.
 According to an April 2016 U.S. Department of Health and Human Service (HHS) evidence review, an evaluation found that TOPP participants were more likely to report using a highly effective long-acting reversible contraception (LARC) method, and less likely to report having sex in the past three months.
 Participants also reported greater access to contraceptive services.